Teeline shorthand: Writing technique

-Teeline eliminates unnecessary letters, so that the remaining letters can be written in one swift, sweeping movement.
-People who use it daily will run words together: proficient users develop their own forms for common phrases, such as "more and more people" and "in the end".

 It is possible to write most words using basic Teeline theory, which consists of the alphabet and vowel indicators, but learning advanced Teeline theory allows users to increase their speed to well in excess of 100 words per minute.

 Examples of Teeline theory include blending of letters (such as CM, CN and PL) and the R principle.

 Doubling is also commonly used in Teeline - this involves lengthening the outlines for D, T, L, M and W to indicate that an R comes after these outlines - for example, the "D" outline becomes "DR" when it is lengthened, and "M" becomes "MR".

-Speed can be dramatically increased through the use of reduced suffixes and prefixes that occur frequently, such as "under-", "multi-" and "trans-", along with "-nce", "nch", "-able" and "-ing".
+Speed can be dramatically increased through the use of reduced suffixes and prefixes that occur frequently, such as "under-", "multi-" and "trans-", along with "-nce", "-nch", "-able" and "-ing".

 Adaptations

-Although Teeline is used primarily in English, it has been adapted to other languages in the past, namely Welsh, French, German, and Spanish,.
+Although Teeline is used primarily in English, it has been adapted to other languages in the past, namely Welsh, French, German, and Spanish.

 Notable users

 Alastair Campbell used Teeline to write his diaries while serving as spokesman for UK Prime Minister Tony Blair.
 He has claimed to have 120 wpm ability.
 Campbell's tutor later reported that he was first in his class, reaching 100 wpm before others.
-But political pundit Roy Campbell-Greenslade has questioned the value of shorthand in the digital era, noting an instance where a reporter's scrawl could not be read by a court-appointed Teeline expert.
-British MP Meg Hillier has said she wields Teeline at 100 wpm and is wary of any reporter who fires questions at her faster than she herself could jot down.
-Jon Harris of Cavendish Press says training programmes that omit Teeline are short-changing their trainees.
-"Shorthand makes for a more rounded reporter; yet without it some of these courses are just 'Del Boy' degrees," he told the UK Press Gazette.
+But journalist and media commentator Roy Greenslade has questioned the value of shorthand in the digital era, noting an instance where a reporter's scrawl could not be read by a court-appointed expert.

 In popular culture

 Teeline appears on the cover of the album The Gaelic Chronicles by The Budapest Café Orchestra.
 Fiddler Christian Garrick said he was astounded to find a reporter using shorthand during an interview, and asked her to scrawl the words for the album cover.

-Teeline is referenced in "You're with us now", the sixth episode of the second season of the American television show Hanna, as a journalist's method for keeping notes that cannot be easily read by others.

-It supplies a clue in episode 6 of series 7 of the Anglo-French TV show Death in Paradise entitled "Meditated in Murder".